Raptyyy/vr-guide/basic-vr-setup.md

 2. In the Oculus App, <ins>Settings > General</ins> enable "Unknown sources" and next to the "OpenXR Runtime" press "Set Oculus as active" (If its greyed out then you don't need to press it)
 3. Set up OpenComposite, [instructions here](/opencomposite-openxr-toolkit?id=to-install-opencomposite)
 4. In Content Manager go to <ins>Settings > Assetto Corsa > Video</ins> and set "Rendering Mode" to "OpenVR"

+Using this method you can also look into the [OpenXR Toolkit](/opencomposite-openxr-toolkit?id=_72-openxr-toolkit)

 #### **Virtual Desktop**